 This all highlights the need, not only to make the process more efficient in general, but also the need for better collaboration.
-Fortunately, agile email marketing can help in both of these areas.
+Fortunately, agile email management can help in both of these areas.
 Let’s find out how in the next section.

-How to make your email more agile
+How to make your email more agile?

 We have taken a look at some of the reasons it is so important to make your emails more agile, from saving time to better collaboration.
 Large corporations can have large teams that make the process drag on for weeks or even a month or more.